-The Government Legal Service (GLS) has around 40 – 50 legal trainee positions to fill (i.e. training contracts and pupillages), primarily for those looking to start their training contract/pupillage in September 2020 but with a number of positions available for those looking to start sooner, i.e. in September 2019 or 2018).
+In July 2018, 40 – 50 legal trainee positions will be advertised (i.e. training contracts and pupillages), primarily for those looking to start their training contract/pupillage in September 2020 but with a number of positions available for those looking to start sooner, i.e. in September 2019 or 2018).

-The vacancies will be available within departments such as:
+The vacancies will be available within the following departments:

 • Government Legal Department (GLD)